 Simplified-issue term life insurance has a very simple premise: no medical exam and an application with few questions that's quick and easy to answer.

-Insurers want to know a lot about you, especially your life expectancy, before you're approved to purchase most types of term or whole life insurance coverage.
-Besides filling out a detailed questionnaire, most carriers require a medical technician to come to your home or office and take blood and urine samples, check heartbeat and blood pressure, and conduct the same type of tests you'd be given during an annual physical.
+Insurers want to know a lot about you, especially your life expectancy, before you can purchase most types of term or whole life insurance coverage.
+Besides completing a detailed questionnaire, most carriers require a medical technician to come to your home or office and take blood and urine samples, check heartbeat and blood pressure, and conduct the same type of tests you'd be given during an annual physical.

 Simplified-issue term life insurance uses current statistics to predict how long you'll live based on your age and sex at the time you purchase the policy.